jhdm/throttle-queue-utils/README.md

 The optional `'result'` event listener receives task results.

-The `end()` method to indicate the end of input.
+The optional `end()` method indicates the end of input to the queue.
 With no parameter, it returns a `Promise`, and you can `await` it to synchronize with the end of processing.
 It could be used to synchronize with the end of unit test, for example,

 ```typescript
 it('should ...', async () => {